 Change your mindset

-From the moment you decide to stop smoking, consider yourself an ex-smoker.
+As soon as you decide to quit smoking, consider yourself an ex-smoker.
 See yourself as someone ‘who used to smoke’ instead of someone who is ‘trying to quit’.
 This sends a powerful message to your brain that you’re serious about stopping.
 Some studies show that if you think this way you’re more likely to quit smoking for good.

 Stick to the ‘not a puff’ rule